virgili0/Virgilio/serving/paradiso/do-you-really-need-ml/do-you-really-need-ml.md

 ---
 title: Do you really need Machine Learning?
 author: clone95
 description: Understand for which kind of problems it makes sense to use Machine Learning, and which ones can be solved in a simpler way.
----

-# What you will learn
 The purpose of this guide is to warn you that there is not always a need for machine learning solutions.
 Don't mistake everything for a nail, just because you know how to use a hammer!
+---

 # Index
  - [Distinguish Hype from Opportunities](#Distinguish-Hype-from-Opportunities)